treeman/jonashietala/posts/2022-08-29-rewriting_my_blog_in_rust_for_fun_and_profit.markdown

    I'm sure that if I don't use Rust for 10 years and you ask me to use it again, I'll struggle a fair bit as well.

 Overall, I'm quite pleased.
-It was a fun---albeit larger than I had anticipated---project that also removed some of my annoyances with this site.
+It was a fun---albeit a larger than I had anticipated---project that also removed some of my annoyances with this site.

 [ghc-cabal-issue]: /blog/2020/05/09/ghc_cannot_find_cabal_packages/ "ghc 8.8.3 cannot find cabal 3.0.0.0 packages"
 [hakyll-syntax-issue]: https://github.com/jaspervdj/hakyll/issues/662 "GitHub: Syntax highlighting creating anchor tags? #662"